MovingBlocks/TempDoc/Dev-Setup.md

 Say some updates have been checked in to one of the `movingblocks` branches and you want to get the latest to keep up.
 There's an easy way to do this via IntelliJ - just make sure you've made the remote reference to `movingblocks`

 * Right click the project top element (or use the Version Control / VCS menu) and go to Git / Pull Changes
-* Update the Remote branches with the "Get Branches" button and make sure you select the right current branch (local) and remote repository
+* Update the Remote branches with the "Get Branches" button and make sure you select the right current branch (local) and remote repository.
+Alternatively you may need to use the "Fetch" menu item.
 * Select the remote branch(es) you want to merge to your local and click "Pull" !
 * You'll get a nice summary in your Version Control window with what was changed.
 Yay GUIs!
 * To push the update to _your_ remote branch (your Pull only updated your local) right click the project top again and select Git / Push Changes